madinateymurova/lab1writingscript/README.md

 # This Python script uses Selenium WebDriver to open a specific Amazon product page and automatically extract the product’s title and price.It also handles the “Continue shopping” pop-up if it appears, and safely continues if the pop-up or price is not found, thanks to try/except blocks.

-# These lines import the required Python libraries.

-# selenium → for web automation.

-# webdriver_manager → automatically installs ChromeDriver.

-# TimeoutException and NoSuchElementException → used for error handling when elements are not found.
+# These lines import the required Python libraries.selenium → for web automatioN.webdriver_manager → automatically installs ChromeDriver.TimeoutException and NoSuchElementException → used for error handling when elements are not found.
 ![Alt text](https://github.com/madinateymurova/lab1writingscript/blob/main/Screenshot%202025-10-10%20154257.png?raw=true)

-# ChromeDriverManager().install() automatically downloads the correct ChromeDriver version.

-# Service() is a modern Selenium way to start ChromeDriver.

-# webdriver.Chrome(service=service) opens a Chrome browser controlled by Selenium.
+# ChromeDriverManager().install() automatically downloads the correct ChromeDriver version.Service() is a modern Selenium way to start ChromeDriver.webdriver.Chrome(service=service) opens a Chrome browser controlled by Selenium.

 ![](https://github.com/madinateymurova/lab1writingscript/blob/main/Screenshot%202025-10-10%20154528.png?raw=true)

 # Maximizes the browser window so that all elements on Amazon’s page are fully visible and clickable.
-# Opens the Amazon homepage in the browser.driver.get(url) navigates to any given URL.
+Opens the Amazon homepage in the browser.driver.get(url) navigates to any given URL.

 ![](https://github.com/madinateymurova/lab1writingscript/blob/main/Screenshot%202025-10-10%20154832.png?raw=true)